Spatial and multi-modal extraction from conservation literature

 This is an idea proposed in 2024 as a Cambrige Computer Science Part III or MPhil project, and is available for being worked on.
-It will be supervised by Anil Madhavapeddy, Sadiq Jaffer, Alec Christie and Bill Sutherland as part of the Conservation Evidence Copilots project.
+It will be supervised by Anil Madhavapeddy, Sadiq Jaffer, Alec Christie and Bill Sutherland.

 The Conservation Evidence Copilots database contains information on numerous conservation actions and their supporting evidence.
 We also have access to a large corpus of academic literature detailing species presence and threats which we have assembled in Cambridge in collaboration with the various journal publishers.